‘Enough!’ NBA coach cuts briefing short after Texas shooting

 “When are we gonna do something?”
 Kerr shouted, slamming the table he was sitting at.
 “I’m so tired of getting up here and offering condolences to the devastated families that are out there. … I’m tired of the moments of silence.
 Enough!”

 Kerr did not speak about basketball at the press conference, instead beginning his speech by acknowledging the victims in the recent Buffalo supermarket shooting and Orange County church shooting, as well as Tuesday’s mass shooting.
-He went on to challenge 50 United States senators for failing to vote on a background check bill that was passed by the House of Representatives.
+He went on to challenge 50 United States senators for failing to vote on a background check bill that the House of Representatives passed.

 “There’s a reason they won’t vote on it: to hold on to power,” he said of the senators.
 “So I ask you, Mitch McConnell, I ask all of you senators who refuse to do anything about the violence and school shootings and supermarket shootings… I ask you, are you going to put your own desire for power ahead of the lives of our children, and our elderly, and our churchgoers?”